thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="add-widget" %}

-### Add widget dialog and settings
+#### Add widget dialog and settings

-Widget definition consists of the widget type, one or multiple data sources, basic and advanced settings, and the list of actions.
+Widget consists of the widget type, one or multiple data sources, basic and advanced settings, and the list of actions.
 Therefore, the "Add widget" dialog contains four tabs to define a widget.
 Note that only the datasource configuration is strictly required.
 You may leave all other configuration tabs with the default values in most of the cases.
 We will discuss each of those tabs below.

-#### Widget data settings
+##### Widget data settings

 Widget data settings allow you to add one or multiple data sources.
 A Data source is a combination of [entity alias](/docs/user-guide/dashboards/#entity-aliases), optional [filter](/docs/user-guide/dashboards/#entity-filters), and list of data keys.